 The colored bands on Delaware birds are placed on the bird’s right leg with a yellow marker.
 The color code is black.
 Please also enter the number.

-Related Topics: American kestrels, conservation, fish and wildlife, wildlife
+Related Topics: American kestrels, conservation, fish and wildlife, raptors, wildlife